dhrubo55/personal-blog/content/posts/day-43-learning-about-the-internals-of-jre-jvm-part-1.md

 relative = false

 +++
-Inside out strategy

-1. explain what a vm is then what is ALV and how jvm is a application level ALV
-2. explain what is a runtime enviornment and how it interacts with underlying os and jvm
-3. how does jre compiles bytecode and what is byte code
-4. execution model of java and how a program gets executed
-5. model diagrams and explain

 > First of all here inside out approach is followed to understand JVM then JRE and then JDK and along the path will try to explain Virtualization, Hypervisor, VM, various kind of VM, runtime, java program execution model and memory model.

 **N.B JVM is a specification and it have many implementations.**